-- 7. Family Names appear together on the Main Index, the Sub-Index being a guide to the page on which such Family Names will be found. - 8.
+7. Family Names appear together on the Main 8.
 If there are three or more columns on the page of the Main Index for given names, write the given name or names in the column in which the initial letter of first given name appears at head of column.
 By careful writing two given names can occupy the same line, one above the other, so that six given names, if two properly fall to each column can be entered on one line.
-When more than two fall to a column make a complete new line for each two thus remaining. - 9.
+When more than two fall to a column make a complete new line for each two thus 9.
 In paging the Main Index, each sub-division or unit indicated by the extension tab begins with page 1.
-On the back of that sheet is page 2, followed by pages 3, 4, 5, 6, etc. When more sheets are needed add them continuing the paging in regular order. - 10.
-Add a sheet immediately following a group requiring additional space, giving it the same page as the page continued.
-Preferably with red ink letter number these pages thus: 2a, 2b, 2c, 2d; 4a, 4b, 4c, etc. - 11.
+On the back of that sheet is page 2, followed by pages 3, 4, 5, 6, etc. When more sheets are needed add them continuing the paging in regular order.
+10. Add a sheet immediately following a group requiring additional space, giving it the same page as the page continued.
+Preferably with red ink letter number these pages thus: 2a, 2b, 2c, 2d: 4a, 11.
 Don't try to arrange Family Name Groups in any particular order on the Main Index, except to have "A" names separated from the "B's" and so on.
 Austin can go on pg.
 1, Armstrong p.
 3, Abbott p.
 5, Allen p.
 7, or on any right hand oddly nun bered page.
-If any order is attempted it should be to put the largest groups in frants, as this only a matter of convenience.
-After some property when time has demonstrated that a many host likely to the hand pages may be seen to be a proper particular at the large group in the same property of the same pages are to be a seen to be - If any point is not observe than when estimates the Index or continuous few up the range parties to write the manufacturer, who will seemfully represent the manufacturer, who will seemfully represent the manufacturer, who will seem the manufacturer of the seemfully represent the seemfully repr
+If any order is attempted it should be to put the largest groups in front, but this is only a matter of convenience.
+After several years, when time has demonstrated that a name is not likely to fill both pages of a sheet, the left hand or evenly numbered pages may be used for a Name Group.
+After a still longer period and a hame has only one or two entries on a page a new name may be given on the lower half of the same page.
+If any point is not clear to you when beginning the Index or continuing its use, always feet free to write the manufacturer, who will cheerfully rappy to any questions regarding the proper working of the system.

-This Index in loose leaf form is continuous and expansive.
-When the Binder becomes the its capacity, get another Binder and carry one or more letters into the new Binder.
-Continue doing the when necessary until you have a Binder for each sub-division or unit.
-It is thus designed to be a Continuous Index for a long period of years.

-An Identifying Trade Mark

-THIS SUB-INDEX

-IS AN INDEX TO THE GENERAL INDEX OF WHICH IT IS A PART

-The pages of the General Index devoted to this Initial Letter follows immediately after this Sub-Index.
+An Identifying Trade Mark THIS SUB-INDEX IS AN INDEX TO THE GENERAL INDEX OF WHICH IT IS A PART The pages of the General Index devoted to this Initial Letter follows immediately after this Sub-Index.
 Figures opposite the name indicate the page where entries are made.
 EXTENSION TABS or the book itself represent the first unit of subdivision and refer to Surname Initials.
 MARGINAL CUTS represent the second unit of subdivision, and are usually the Second Letter of Surname, or Guide Letters.

-THE BLOCKS or COLUMNS on the Sub-Index, still further divide Names, according to the designations printed there are
+THE BLOCKS or COLUMNS on the Sub-Index, still further subdivide Names, according to the designations printed thereon.
 The General Index can be ruled in any manner required, and is adapted for the indexing of all kinds of records, and for any number of names from 10,000 up to 1,000,000 or more.

-COTT INDEXING SYSTEMS FOR RECORDS AND COMMERCIAL Patented by C. M. Cort and Patents Pending

-THE COTT INDEX COMPAN

-INDEX BOOKS AND INDEX SYSTEMS INSTALL FOR STATE, COUNTY AND MUNICIPAL SECON

-Lose Leaf Indexes and Loose Leaf to
+COTT INDEXING SYSTEMS FOR PUBLIC RECORDS AND COMMERCIAL USE Patented by C. M. Cott and Patents Pending THE COTT INDEX COMPANY INDEX BOOKS AND INDEX SYSTEMS INSTALLED FOR STATE, COUNTY AND MUNICIPAL RECORDS Loss Leaf Indexes and Loose Leaf Rank COLUMBUS, OHIO, U. S. U. S. Copyright No. 103632

-OCCUMBUS DRIO, U. B. A

-THE COTT INDEX CO.

-Index Specialists Since 1888

-COLUMBUS, OHIO

-ht No., 10363.